primate-run/primate/docs/docs/frontend/react.md

 ## Validation

-Use Primate's validated state wrapper to sync with a backend route.
+Use Primate's validated state wrapper to synchronize with backend routes.

 ```tsx
 import validate from "@primate/react/validate";